2017kartik/Fast-React-Pizza/README.md

 ## Live Demo

-You can see a live demo of the application [here](link-to-deployed-demo).
-(Replace `link-to-deployed-demo` with the actual deployed link, if available)
+You can see a live demo of the application [here](https://fast-react-pizza-sepia.vercel.app/).

 ## Features